geminiplanetimager/gpi_pipeline/documentation/installation/config_settings.rst

 username_in_log_filename                0,1                             0               Should the username of the user running the pipeline be included in log filename, as well
                                                                                         as the date?
-This is useful on shared installations on multiuser machines so that different users' log files don't overwrite one another.
+This is useful on shared installations on multiuser machines so that different users' log files don't overwrite one another. launcher_force_semaphore_name           <string>                        See at right.
+Name of semaphore used for the inter-IDL communication queue lock.
+Sometimes the lock is not properly released so this setting should be specified with a different name so that a different lock name can be used for the queue.
+Default is "GPI_DRP_$USER"
 ======================================  ==============================  =============   ==============================================================================================